 We ended up taking hundreds of photos of them, watching until they laid back down and went to sleep.
 Is it any wonder we fell madly in love with the penguins of Antarctica? –by Bret Love; photos by Bret Love & Mary Gabbett

-Our trip to Antarctica was sponsored by Adventure Life, a company of travelers with a passion for sharing the world with others.
+Our trip to Antarctica was hosted in part by Adventure Life, a company of travelers with a passion for sharing the world with others.
 Visit their website to learn more about their Antarctica Tours.

 If you enjoyed our Penguins of Antarctica Photo Gallery, you might also like: